DLearner6975/ef-generic-repository/README.md

-# EF-generic-repository
+# Entity Framework Generic Repository
-A Generic Repository for MVC with Service Layer and Dependancy Injection
+A Generic Repository Pattern for MVC with Service Layer and Dependancy Injection.